-The Council owns and manages the Theatre Royal in Timaru.
+The Council owns and manages the Theatre Royal in Timaru (currently closed for a major upgrade).
 This Category B Heritage building seats up to 1,000 people.
-The theatre is the premier venue for visiting cultural and entertainment shows and also available for community use.
+The Theatre is the premier venue for visiting cultural and entertainment shows and also available for community use.